Home » Symptoms » Cat Symptoms A-Z » Destructive Behavior, Scratching Objects or the Floor

 Providing toys and regular playtime can help release excess energy and promote the cat’s mental stimulation, which can reduce destructive behavior.

-The use of pheromone sprays or diffusers can help reduce stress and improve the feel-good atmosphere for the cat.
+Using pheromone sprays or diffusers can help reduce stress and improve the cat’s sense of well-being.

-In cases where the behavior is stress-related, possible sources of stress in the household should be identified and eliminated if possible, for example by creating retreats for the cat.
+In cases where the behavior is stress-related, possible sources of stress in the household should be identified and eliminated if possible, for example by creating safe spaces for the cat.

 If health problems are suspected as the cause, the pet owner should follow the veterinarian’s recommended treatments to alleviate the cat’s discomfort.